owlbarn/tutorial/book/introduction/README.md

 ### Option 4: Compile from Source

-Compiling directly from the source is an old-school but a recommended option.
+Compiling directly from the source is an old-school but recommended option.
 First, you need to clone the repository.

 ```shell